2006 United States Senate election in North Dakota

-The 2006 United States Senate election in North Dakota was held November 7, 2006.
-Incumbent Democratic-NPL U.S. Senator Kent Conrad won re-election to a fourth term.
+The 2006 United States Senate election in North Dakota was held on November 7, 2006, to elect a member of the United States Senate to represent the state of North Dakota.
+Incumbent Democratic-NPL U.S. senator Kent Conrad won re-election to a fourth term.
 This was one of five Democratic-held Senate seats up for election in a state that George W. Bush won in the 2004 presidential election.